School of Fine Arts

 A solo audition is required for admission into performance ensembles and for consideration for participation grants and music scholarships.
 We encourage you to consult with your music teacher in selecting good literature that you can perform well.
 Something you have performed for music festivals would be appropriate.
 The purpose of the audition is to determine current abilities and the potential for success in the performance organization.
 We look for pitch accuracy, correct and steady rhythm, the ability to make expressive musical statements and disciplined work habits.
 The audition includes sight-reading and pitch retention.

-Missouri Western has an open admissions policy, all students are allowed to enter and audition.
+Missouri Western has an open admissions policy—all students are allowed to enter and audition.
 If a student elects to become a music major, specific performance requirements must be successfully completed on the applied levels in the major area of study to continue the program.
-All students seeking education degrees must have an ACT score of 20 in order to be admitted into junior and senior teaching experiences.

 Cinema

-The Cinema program area offers unique opportunities for learning, performing, and design.
-The Bachelor of Applied Arts degree in cinema is the first of its kind in the United States and the only one in the region.
-We provide students with an outstanding professional training and hands-on experiences that will prepare future filmmakers and content creators to become leaders within their industry, while promoting our values of collaboration, integrity, service, craft, focus, and professionalism.
+The Cinema program offers unique opportunities for learning, performing, and design.
+The Bachelor of Applied Arts in Cinematic Arts is the first of its kind in the United States and the only one in the region.
+We provide students with outstanding professional training and hands-on experiences that will prepare future filmmakers and content creators to become leaders in their industry.
+The degree also promotes the core values of collaboration, integrity, service, craft, focus, and professionalism.

-The Bachelor of Applied Arts in Cinematic Arts is a production-heavy program that incorporates current industry film practices and visual effects, providing a modern digital cinema degree.
+The Bachelor of Applied Arts in Cinematic Arts is a production-heavy program that incorporates current industry film practices and visual effects, providing a modern digital cinema degree that focuses on the four key film genres: narrative, documentary, industrial, and commercial.
 Graduates will complete the program with a thesis-level film and a portfolio that reflects the career they wish to specialize in.
-Students may also minor in Cinema, which is designed to provide non-Cinema students with tools necessary to incorporate video and content creation to augment their area of study.
+Students may also minor in Cinema, which is designed to provide non-Cinema majors with tools necessary to incorporate video and content creation skills in their areas of study.

-Each course in this program area provides students with the professional training necessary to develop technical, creative, and storytelling skills.
-It also allows them the opportunity to focus and hone those skills in an environment where they can discover and explore their own expressive voice.
+Each course in this program provides students with the professional training necessary to develop technical, creative, and storytelling skills.
+It also allows them opportunities to hone those skills in an environment where they can explore their own expressive voices.

-Our graduates go on to successfully pursue master’s degrees in their respective fields, or seek careers as creative producers, visual effects artists, directors, editors, cinematographers, audio engineers and more.
+Our graduates go on to successfully pursue Master’s degrees or seek careers as creative producers, visual effects artists, directors, editors, cinematographers, audio engineers and more.
 Our degree program gives students the edge in today’s competitive job market.

 Applied Learning

-Missouri Western's Cinema program requires at least four credit hours of applied learning.
-These learning experiences occur outside of the classroom and allow the students to apply their knowledge in a workplace.
-Applied learning opportunities Cinema include:
+Missouri Western's Cinema program offers applied learning experiences, most of which occur outside of the classroom and allow the students to apply their knowledge in a workplace.
+Applied learning opportunities in Cinema include:

-Old Saint Jo: A community-based video production opportunity focused on documenting the rich history of MWSU's hometown, Saint Joseph through the use of social media.
+Old Saint Jo is a community-based video production opportunity focused on documenting the rich history of MWSU's hometown, Saint Joseph, through the use of social media.
 With the help of our community, staff, and interns, students interview, document, and create content for global viewing.
 Many students participate in this production as their internship which allows them to build portfolio content dedicated to their desired industry interest.

 Admission Requirements